vegaprotocol/Public_Test_Bridge_Tools/docs/mew.md

 **If you want to follow a quick how-to to add a test token to your wallet:**

-1. Go to: https://www.myetherwallet.com/ (**make sure is the .com, any other is a scam/phishing website that would corrupt your wallet and steal everything!!!**)
+1. Go to: https://www.myetherwallet.com/ (**make sure this is the .com, any other is a scam/phishing website that would corrupt your wallet and steal everything!!!**)
 2. Click on "Access my Wallet"
 3. Select "MEW CX" and allow the access to your wallet
 4. Click on "Contract" -> "Interact with Contract"
 5. In the new page, copy the desired [Test Token address](./tokens.md).
-6. In the ABI/JSON interface, copy and paste the content of the JSON file available here https://raw.githubusercontent.com/vegaprotocol/Public_Test_Bridge_Tools/blob/master/token/token_abi.json
+6. In the ABI/JSON interface, copy and paste the content of the JSON file available here https://raw.githubusercontent.com/vegaprotocol/Public_Test_Bridge_Tools/master/token/token_abi.json
 7. Click "Continue"
 8. Click "Select an Item" and in the dropdown list select "Faucet"